PrimeLens/backbone-react-multipage-boilerplate-switchable/README.md

     /public/jsx-special
     /public/jsx-notcompiled

-They can also add libs, components and config files under `/public/js` however inside `/public/js/router` the only file the devs should touch is `router_developer.js`.
+They can also add libs and config files under `/public/js` however inside `/public/js/router` the only file the devs should touch is `router_developer.js`.

 `router_developer.js` is where the dev can handle url routing, page level instanciation and access certain hooks.